organisciak/dissertation/document/7_conclusions.md

 Since poor workers in this class were not exhibiting profit-optimizing behaviours, this finding suggests that interventions during collection time might assist in course-correcting workers -- leading to the next research question.

-> __Broad RQ 2__: What are the biases inherent to the task design for objective or normative tasks (i.e. the data collection instrument), and can design manipulations correct for them at _collection time_?
+> __Broad RQ 2__: What are the biases inherent to the task design for objective or normative tasks (i.e., the data collection instrument), and can design manipulations correct for them at _collection time_?

 In _Designing Tasks for Objective Needs_, this work moved past an immutable treatment of contributions and looks at how contribution quality can be influenced at collection-time.